belinda [dot] nicolau [at] mcgill [dot] ca (Email)

 Phone: 514-398-7203 ext.09465

-Belinda Nicolau is as an Associate Professor in the Faculty of Dentistry at McGill University.
-She obtained her DDS degree from the Federal University of Paraná, Brazil and an MSc in Dental Public Health from Barts and The Royal London School of Medicine and Dentistry, London, UK.
+Belinda Nicolau is as an Associate Professor at the Faculty of Dentistry at McGill University.
+She obtained her DDS degree from the Federal University of Paraná, Brazil and a MSc in Dental Public Health from Barts and The Royal London School of Medicine and Dentistry, London, UK.
 Belinda completed her PhD degree in Epidemiology and Public Health at University College London, London, UK under the supervision of Aubrey Sheiham.
-After a brief stint with Paul Speight also at University College London, she pursued a postdoctoral fellowship with Paul Allison and Eduardo Franco at McGill University in Montreal.
-From 2005-2011, she was Assistant Professor and then Associate Professor at INRS-Institut Armand-Frappier, after which she moved to McGill University in December 2011.
+After a brief stint with Paul Speight also at University College London, she pursued a postdoctoral fellowship with Paul Allison and Eduardo Franco at McGill University, Canada.
+In the spring 2005, Belinda took up a faculty position as an Assistant and then an Associate Professor at INRS-Institut Armand-Frappier, after which she moved to McGill University in December 2011.

-My main research interests lie in the field of oral epidemiology; specifically, I study the aetiology of chronic oral diseases, including oral cancer and oral inflammation, using epidemiological and life course approaches.
-The goal of my research program is to better understand the causes of chronic oral diseases and their potential links with major chronic diseases.
+My main research interests lie in the field of oral epidemiology; specifically I study the aetiology of chronic oral diseases (COD), including oral cancer and oral inflammation, using epidemiological and life course approaches.
+The goal of my research program is to better understand the causes of COD and their potential links with major chronic diseases.
 Currently my work focuses on two main projects: